SergioPL14/CryptoTracker/README.md

 A simple cryptocurrency portfolio tracker that displays your holdings in real-time.
 Perfect for users who manage their crypto in cold wallets and want to track their portfolio value.

+This application has been developped and it's maintained following the principles of Vibe Coding: https://en.wikipedia.org/wiki/Vibe_coding

 ## Features

 - Real-time cryptocurrency price tracking